reallifedeveloper/rld-fitnesse-demo/README.md

 RLD-FITNESSE-DEMO
 =================

-A demo project to show how you can use Specification by Example and the tool FitNesse to work in a test-driven way, starting from functional tests in the form of FitNesse examples.
+A demo project to show how you can use [Specification by Example](https://en.wikipedia.org/wiki/Specification_by_example) and the tool [FitNesse](https://en.wikipedia.org/wiki/FitNesse) to work in a test-driven way, starting from functional tests in the form of FitNesse examples.

 The basic idea of the demo is to implement the `RecordService.addRecordEntry` method for an Electronic Health Records system.
-Please note that the requirements are very simplified and not realistic; the purpose of the demo is to show how you can go from requirements to FitNesse examples to working code.
+Please note that the requirements are very simplified and not realistic; the purpose of the demo is to show how you can go from requirements to FitNesse examples to working code, not to implement a real Electonic Health Records system.

 Running the Demo
 ----------------

-You run demo by starting the FitNesse wiki by giving the following command from the root directory of the `rld-fitnesse-demo` project:
+You run the demo by starting the FitNesse wiki using the following command from the root directory of the `rld-fitnesse-demo` project:

     mvn -P fitnesse-wiki verify

 Open a web browser at <http://localhost:8181/FitNesseDemo>.
-There is a test suite called `Electronic Health Record` that currently only contains one test page, `AddingInformation`.
-Navigate to the `AddingInformation` page, which currently only contains a header.
-Press the `Edit` button to make changes to the page.
+There is a test suite called `Electronic Health Record` that currently only contains one test page, `Adding Information`.
+Navigate to the `Adding Information` page, which currently only contains a header.
+Press the `Edit` button when you want to make changes to the page.

 In your favorite IDE, open the `rld-fitnesse-demo` project.
 Any changes you make to the code should be immediately visible when you run the FitNesse tests by pressing the `Test` button in the FitNesse web page.